thomazyazima/thomazyazima.github.io/week-2/4-intermediate-html-css/readme.md

 - Add reset.css to your index.html file.
 What happens?
 - Update the header links to jump to sections
 - Make links change color on hover
-- Change the font (@fontface) for elements on the site.
+- Change the font for elements on the site.
+You can use @fontface or import fonts from other sites like [Google fonts](https://www.google.com/fonts).
 - Change some elements to semantic HTML5 elements (i.e. header, section, etc)

 ## Release 2: Reflect